azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab3-referencesAndSecrets.md

 ## Handling securetext passwords with Key Vault

 OK, time to get a little self-reliant!
-You should now be comfortable with accessing the various resources and documentation area and capable of being more self sufficient, so I will stop detailing all of the steps.
-This one wil lbe for you to find your own way rather than be guided.
+You should now be comfortable accessing the various resources and documentation area and capable of being more self sufficient, so I will stop detailing all of the steps.
+This one will be for you to find your own way rather than be guided.

 I'll help you create a key vault with a new secret called ubuntuDefaultPassword.
 After that you will create your own template and parameter files in a **lab3** sub-directory, configuring an Ubuntu VM template that will use the secret in place of a cleartext one in the parameters file.